All spoilers for Ghostbusters will be left unmarked.

-- The evil stare that Vigo gives Ray plants the seed for Vigo to temporarily possess Ray towards the end of the film.
+- The evil stare that Vigo stupefies Ray with when the 'Busters pay the art museum a surprise visit plants the seed for Vigo to temporarily possess Ray towards the end of the film.

-- Closest Thing We Got: Tully is pressed into representing the Ghostbusters when they're put on trial after blacking out New York.
-Tully protests that he's a tax lawyer who got his degree at night school.Ray: That's OK, Louis.
-We were arrested at night.
+- Closest Thing We Got: Between their lack of funds and every public defender condemning them as "charlatans", Tully is pressed into representing the Ghostbusters when they're put on trial after blacking out New York.
+Tully protests that he's a tax lawyer who got his degree at night school.Ray: That's fine, Louis.
+We got arrested at night.
 [Face Desk]

 - Dated History: When the Titanic is shown arriving in port, it has a huge hole in the prow.
 And is in one piece rather than having split in half. note